-There is also the tendency of soldiers, airman and sailors to hoard equipment against some future contingency that never seems to arrive and to coin a well worn phrase, if equipment were meant to be given out it would not be held in stores, the clue is in the name.
+There is also the tendency of soldiers, airmen and sailors to hoard equipment against some future contingency that never seems to arrive and to coin a well-worn phrase, if the equipment were meant to be given out it would not be held in stores, the clue is in the name.

-But, the diversity of requirements is mind boggling, a Challenger 2 tank to an indicator bulb, some items perishable, some not, some time critical, some not and perhaps in what is a unique challenge, a changing delivery address, akin to threading a needle whilst riding a horse.
+But, the diversity of requirements is mind-boggling, a Challenger 2 tank to an indicator bulb, some items perishable, some not, sometimes critical, some not and perhaps in what is a unique challenge, a changing delivery address, akin to threading a needle whilst riding a horse.

 And this is just for the forward delivery, logistics is of course much much more than that.

 As we move ever closer to full-scale jointery and centrally managed logistics we must also ensure that the different approaches of the services to logistics are maintained because supplying a ship with fuel or a Tornado with Paveway IV’s is very different to supplying a forward-deployed infantry battalion.
 The QM’s in Army units are usually LE officers with a wealth of operationally useful knowledge that cannot be replaced with a web-based application.

 Stung by bad press, critical reports from the NAO and Defence Select Committee and genuine recognition of the need for improvement (remember, service personnel will be all too aware of the implications) there has been a concerted effort to improve matters with a number of projects including;

 - Future Logistics Information System Delivery Project (FLIS DP)

 - JAMES 2 – Joint Asset Management Engineering Solutions

 - JAMES(LAND) – Joint Asset Management Engineering Solutions for complex equipment

 - Consignment Visibility (CONVIS)